Physicslibrary/ARKit-Stereoscope/README.md

 ARKit-Stereoscope playground was created from the Blank template in Swift Playgrounds.

+This playground doesn't look for a flat plane to put virtual objects on, instead the initial position of the iPad is the world origin when "Run My Code" is pressed.

+Virtual objects are positioned and oriented according to this world origin (with righteye.debugOptions on, the world origin is the XYZ or RGB axis)

+If frame rate <60Hz, hold iPad still, press iPad HOME button, return to Swift Playgrounds

 # How it works

 Physicist Rhett Allain gives a great explanation on how ARKit [works:](https://www.youtube.com/watch?v=Zf5XffYzvJ8)